-Supreme Court collegium recommends transfer of two Delhi High Court judges
+Supreme Court collegium recommends transfer of two Delhi High Court Judges

 The Supreme Court collegium on Wednesday recommended the transfer of two Delhi High Court judges to Karnataka and Madhya Pradesh High Courts.

-The five-member collegium headed by Chief Justice DY Chandrachud transferred Justice V Kameswar Rao to High Court of Karnataka after he requested for a shift to any other court.
+Justice V Kameswar Rao and Justice Sanjiv Sachdeva have been recommended to be transferred to the Karnataka High Court and Madhya Pradesh High Court, respectively.

+The decision was taken by a five-member collegium headed by Chief Justice of India DY Chandrachud.
+It also included Justices Sanjiv Khanna, BR Gavai, Surya Kant and Aniruddha Bose.

-“By a communication dated March 4, Justice V Kameswar Rao, Judge, Delhi High Court, has requested for transfer to any other high court.
-Acceding to his request, the collegium resolves to recommend that Justice V Kameswar Rao be transferred, in the interest of better administration of justice, to High Court of Karnataka,” the collegium, also comprising Justices Sanjiv Khanna, BR Gavai, Surya Kant and Aniruddha Bose, said in its resolution.
+“By a communication dated March 4, 2024, Justice V Kameswar Rao, Judge, High Court of Delhi, has requested for transfer to any other High Court.
+Acceding to his request, the collegium resolves to recommend that Justice V Kameswar Rao be transferred, in the interest of better administration of justice, to the High Court of Karnataka,” a Collegium resolution read.

-The collegium also recommended the transfer of Justice Sanjeev Sachdeva to Madhya Pradesh High Court.

-“By a communication dated March 3, Justice Sanjeev Sachdeva, Judge, Delhi High Court, has expressed willingness to be transferred to any court.
-Acceding to his request, the collegium resolves to recommend that Justice Sanjeev Sachdeva be transferred, in the interest of better administration of justice, to Madhya Pradesh High Court,” the resolution said.

-If the recommendation for the transfer of the two judges is accepted by the Centre, the strength of judges in Delhi High Court will come down to 40.
-The high court has a sanctioned strength of 60 judges, including 15 additional judges.
+“By a communication dated March 3, 2024, Justice Sanjeev Sachdeva, Judge, High Court of Delhi, has expressed willingness to be transferred to any court.
+Acceding to his request, the Collegium resolves to recommend that Justice Sanjeev Sachdeva be transferred, in the interest of better administration of justice, to the High Court of Madhya Pradesh,” read another resolution.
+After the two judges were transferred, the working strength of the Delhi HC will be reduced to 40 judges against a sanctioned strength of 60 judges.

 Join Whatsapp Channel of The Tribune for latest updates.